 Shivpuri is a lovely town nestled in the Himalayan foothills.
 It is known for River Rafting because it features an exciting rafting stretch set in lovely natural surroundings.
-It also boasts a lot of camps that attract people from Rishikesh and other neighbouring places for weekend getaways.
+It also boasts a lot of camps that attract people from Rishikesh and other neighboring places for weekend getaways.

 Because of its gleaming slopes and clean surroundings, Auli is a popular skiing resort in India.
 There is no shortage of natural beauty in Auli, which is dotted with apple orchards, old oaks, and pine trees.
-Aside from skiing, you may go on many treks in the Garhwal Himalayan ranges and take in the breath-taking views of the snow-capped peaks.
+Aside from skiing, you may go on many treks in the Garhwal Himalayan ranges and take in the breathtaking views of the snow-capped peaks.

 Tehri Dam, India’s highest and one of the world’s highest dams, provides a breathtaking and stunning spectacle.
 It is the world’s largest hydroelectric plant, collecting water from the Bhagirathi and Bhilangana rivers in the Himalayas.
 People come to see the picturesque grandeur of the hilly area and participate in activities such as jet skiing, water zorbing, and rafting.

-Dehradun, located in the Doon Valley in Uttarakhand, is a popular hill station that attracts lone travellers, families, and couples alike.
+Dehradun, located in the Doon Valley in Uttarakhand, is a popular hill station that attracts lone travelers, families, and couples alike.
 Dehradun, proudly flaunting a picturesque backdrop of the Garhwal Himalayas, is located at an altitude of 1400 feet above sea level and has a nice climate throughout the year.

-The pristine, natural beauty of Mussoorie, nestled in the foothills of the Garhwal Himalayan peaks, makes it a favourite honeymoon destination.
+The pristine, natural beauty of Mussoorie, nestled in the foothills of the Garhwal Himalayan peaks, makes it a favorite honeymoon destination.
 Mussoorie is the place to come if you want to see the lovely vista of rolling green slopes juxtaposed against the Himalayan snow-capped peaks.